772 “me gusta”

 Skills in carpentry, plumbing, electrics, cars, computers, tiling, bike repair, painting and horticulture are very welcome, but we basically most of all need friendly people who are happy to roll up their sleeves with us and help us make our dream happen.
 We try to match up your interests and skills with projects that need to get done.

-In spring/summer of 2019, there are a few projects that we hope will happen:
+In winter of 2020, there are a few projects that we hope might happen - depending a lot on when we ourselves have time:

 Renovating and painting garden furniture